Law enforcement in New York (state): Training

 The amount and type of training given to peace officers differs between agencies.
-The Municipal Police Training Council (MPTC) prescribes a minimum of 700 hours of training for police officers in New York.
+The Municipal Peace officer Training Council (MPTC) prescribes a minimum of 700 hours of training for police officers in New York.
 Peace officers, which are considered specialists in a particular type of employment and title require less training (180 hours) but are usually provided with agency-specific or mission-specific training by their employer.

-MPTC's Basic Course for Peace Officers is identical to the Basic Course for Police Officers minus the modules not relevant to the unique nature of the peace officer's employment.
-For example, MPTC does not require peace officers to receive training in responding to domestic violence, while police officers are required to receive such training.
-However, agencies are encouraged by MPTC to offer training that exceeds MPTC's minimum requirements, and many agencies do.
+MPTC's Basic Course for Peace Officers is different to the Basic Course for Police Officers and minus the modules not relevant to the unique nature of the peace officer's employment.
+For example, MPTC does not require peace officers to receive extensive training as part of there employment, police officers are required by state law to receive such training.

 All training courses for peace officers include training in criminal law, police science, authorities of peace officers, some physical training, laws of arrest, and defensive tactics.